 “I know there’s a lot of fans that questioned my leadership during the second half of the season, and I’m really sorry for that,” Black Hole reflected.
 “We didn’t focus a lot on endurance training this season, and I guess that’s ironic, considering that I used to be Astron’s track coach.
 We’re going to be better next season.
 I promise.”

 As it turned out, Team Galactic would not need to defend its mantle as “Preseason Champions”.
 Coach Black Hole submitted a hosting bid for the team shortly after the end of the 2019 Marble League, unbeknownst to the team’s members, and Team Galactic was announced as the hosts for the 2020 Marble League at the end of the Marble League Showdown on 13 September 2019.
 The team at first thought it was a joke, but was ecstatic to hear confirmation from their coach that it was true.
 In fact, Astron did not even know of the teaser image that was posted months prior to the official announcement, as he was on a special mission commissioned by the Galactic National Space Center to visit the International Space Marble orbiting around Earth.
-Astron returned to Earth just yesterday, celebrating his second space adventure along with the hosting announcement with his teammates.
+Astron returned to Earth three days later, celebrating his second space adventure along with the hosting announcement with his teammates.
 He, notably, is the only marble athlete that has ever been in space.

 In RetRollSpective, Team Galactic has come a long way since its inception in the 2016 Marble League.
-Starry’s two gold medals has made her one of the most celebrated Marble athletes, and the team as a whole has performed exceptionally in qualifiers, proving that Galactic has astronomical potential.
+Starry’s two gold medals has made her one of the most celebrated marble athletes, and the team as a whole has performed exceptionally in qualifiers, proving that Galactic has astronomical potential.
 Perhaps the fact that the team does not have to worry about qualifiers means that they will be able to conserve their energy for the main season, but we will have to wait and see until then.
-Best of luck to Team Galactic as the 2020 Marble League approach, keep on rolling!
+Best of luck to Team Galactic as the 2020 Marble League approaches, keep on rolling!